-You are invited to join the Pendle Hill community for worship, which takes place in the Barn from 8:30am to 9:00am every day, Monday through Sunday.
+You are invited to join the Pendle Hill community for worship, which takes place in the Barn and online from 8:30am to 9:10am every day, Monday through Sunday.

 Our form of worship reflects the Quaker belief that direct experience of God is possible for everyone, without any ritual or intermediary.
 It reflects the trust that all who take part will strive sincerely, both in their silent worship and in their spoken ministry, to seek that inward communion.

-Quaker Meeting for Worship is a corporate practice.
+Quaker meeting for worship is a corporate practice.
 We gather in the expectation that as we quiet our minds, and open our hearts to the Divine Presence, we will be gathered together in the Spirit.
 The worshipful condition of others in the room is an aid to everyone else.
-In Meeting for Worship, we seek to allow the busy activity of our minds to become still.
+In meeting for worship, we seek to allow the busy activity of our minds to become still.
 By grace, we may open to the spacious reality of the Eternal Being, to the Light of Christ, to the Love of God.
 Perhaps the Inward Light will illuminate something we need to see more clearly, within ourselves or in the world.
-We may receive spiritual nourishment, or healing.
+We may receive spiritual nourishment or healing.
 Eternal truths might gain fresh relevance, or we may be led into prayer for ourselves or others.
 Guidance may come about how God is leading us to act in relation to a particular issue or heart-felt concern.

 Discerning About Vocal Ministry

 In the silence, each person may be ministered to according to their innermost needs.
 Often specific guidance or messages are received inwardly.
-When we feel an urge or prompting to stand and share a message with the whole meeting, this is an opportunity to practice discernment: to sort out whether the message comes only from our own thoughts and enthusiasms, or whether it is divinely inspired.
+When we feel an urge or prompting to unmute and share a message with the whole meeting, this is an opportunity to practice discernment: to sort out whether the message comes only from our own thoughts and enthusiasms, or whether it is divinely inspired.
 If we have a clear sense that it is inspired, we ask: is this message meant only for me, or am I being prompted by the Spirit to speak it to others aloud—right now, in this place?
-If the latter, we stand, speak in a clear, loud voice, and share faithfully what has been given, without addition or explanation.
+If so, we speak in a clear, loud voice, and share faithfully what has been given, without addition or explanation.
 If we offer vocal ministry, it is our practice to do so only once.

 Vocal ministry is not meant to be a conversation with one another, but a form of communion with God through the Spirit-led words of those present.
 This might include an inspired, heart-felt prayer spoken aloud, or a part of a song that is given as ministry to the gathered group on a particular day.
 A theme or connection may be apparent between the messages.
 However, we refrain from our own impulses to respond to a particular message or to add our own thoughts.
 We leave it to the Spirit to shape whatever larger pattern or meaning may unfold in the ministry.
 We invite you to refrain from using the chat feature to respond to vocal ministry.

 Silence and Vocal Ministry